borglab/gtsam.org/about.md

 * Alex Trevor, Fyusion
 * Stephen Williams, BossaNova

-In addition, we have had contrubutions from many others at different institutions, again listed below with their current affiliations if known:
+In addition, we have had contrubutions from many others at different institutions and labs, again listed below with their current affiliations if known:

 * Abe Bachrach, Skydio
 * Jose Luis Blanco-Claraco, University of Almería